herozoo/aprendecompartiendo/content/pages/compartir-informacion.md

 <hr />

-## Continua con nuestro a partado:
+## Continúa con nuestro a partado:

 <a
     href="https://www.zonaec.com/verificacion-dos-pasos/">